sushanth-web/Portfolio-Website/README.md

-🎨 Modern Portfolio: Responsive, Bold & Beautiful Designed with HTML5, Sass, and Bootstrap 5, this portfolio is a sleek showcase of your skills and projects, optimized for every device.

-🔧 Tech Stack
+🌐 Responsive Portfolio Website
+A sleek and responsive portfolio website built with HTML5, CSS3, Sass, and Bootstrap 5.
+Showcase your skills, projects, and achievements with a design that adapts seamlessly across devices.

+🛠️ Technologies Used
 HTML5: Semantic structure for clarity and SEO.

-Sass: Modular, maintainable styling with variables and mixins.
+CSS3 (Sass): Modular and maintainable styling.

-Bootstrap 5: Responsive grid and components for consistency.
+Bootstrap 5: Responsive grid and components.

-Font Awesome: Elegant icons for intuitive navigation .
+JavaScript: Interactive elements and functionality.

 📱 Responsive Design
 Desktop: Multi-column layouts with hover effects.